robbohn/Whirlwind/readme.md

 1. GIT - __it's all local__
     1. Make a repo
         - Click GITHUB icon on left
-        - click Initialize git repository
+        - click `Initialize git repository`
         - displays list of your files
     2. Commit your changes to the REPO
         - COMMIT ALL by clicking the CHECKMARK or pressing `CTRL-ENTER`
             - __SAVING__ a file just saves it to your working directory
-            - __COMMITTING__ means to write the files to the repository; i.e., the **.git** directory
+            - __COMMITTING__ means to write the files to the repository
         - if you have previously committed, committing again will ask for a MESSAGE describing the change(s)
     3. Make more changes
         - make some minor changes to files (like add spaces to the end of a line)
-            - notice GITHUB icon shows # files with changes
+            - notice GITHUB icon on left toolbar shows # files with changes
+            - notice the word `master` in the lower left corner
+                - with an asterisk if un-committed changes have occurred
         - click GITHUB icon, and see list of changed files not yet committed
         - click a FILE and see the comparison of before and after the changes

+## Making a NEW version of your code
+> ????

+1. XYZ....

 ## GITHUB